saweber/serverless-inventory-management/README.md

 This should also work with npm.

+`Inventory API.postman_collection.json` -> load into postman, set the `endpoint` variable to the API gateway endpoint.

 ## Skipped for Time

 - Authentication / Authorization - complicated topics on their own that require significant thought and time.